LSWR 0298 Class

 The London and South Western Railway (LSWR) 0298 Class or Beattie Well Tank is a class of British steam locomotive.
 They are s, originally built between 1863 and 1875 for use on passenger services in the suburbs of London, but later used on rural services in South West England.
-Out of a total production of 85, two locomotives have been preserved in an operational condition.
+Out of a total production of 85, two locomotives have been preserved, both in operational condition.